jurassiscripts/velociraptor/README.md

 ```

 <details>
-<summary>Update</summary>
+<summary>Upgrade</summary>

-The above command will always install the latest stable version.
+The above command will always install the latest version.
 If you're updating from an older version you might need to run the command with the `-f` flag.

 </details>